Ratchet & Clank: Up Your Arsenal: Reception

 Before its release, IGN was highly anticipating the final version of the game as they had played two previous versions of the game already.
 Concentrating on the multiplayer aspect of the game, they praised the developers for moving a solely platform game into the multiplayer genre so well.
 Up Your Arsenal was featured at the E3 games festival in 2004, where there was a playable demo.
 Only the multiplayer Siege mode and a single-player demo were available but they were enough to get 1UP.coms award for best action game at E3.

 Up Your Arsenal received critical acclaim.
 GameSpy awarded it 5 stars out of 5, and IGN said that "You MUST buy this immediately" due to its extensive line-up of weaponry, high quality graphics and polished sound effects.
 IGN did, however, believe it was easier than the previous game, Going Commando (2003), while GameSpot thought that the gameplay was too similar to the previous title, but both reviewers considered these as minor issues and they made little difference to the overall score.
 Gaming magazines GamesTM and Official U.S. PlayStation Magazine both mentioned that the offbeat comedy that was apparent throughout the majority of the game was one of the points that made it unique.
 X-Play said "A mixture of excellent gameplay tweaks and new activities make the third one easily the strongest game in the series and one of the best games of this year" and giving it a full five star rating.
 According to Metacritic's collection of reviews, 12 separate reviewers gave the game the highest possible score.
 In 2006, Edge featured a "Time Extend" article on Up Your Arsenal and among other points, focused on the amount and variety of weapons available to the player.
-It won GameSpot's 2004 "Best Platformer" award.
+It won GameSpots 2004 "Best Platformer" award.
 During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Up Your Arsenal for "Console Game of the Year", "Console Platform Action/Adventure Game of the Year", and outstanding achievement in "Animation", "Sound Design" and "Visual Engineering".
 In August 2005 Up Your Arsenal entered the Greatest Hits line-up.
 Since its release, it has sold over 1,150,000 copies in the U.S. alone.
 As of June 30, 2007, the game sold more than 3.2 million copies worldwide.

 IGN listed the game 18th on their list of "The Top 25 PS2 Games of All Time".